jank-lang/jank/book/src/cpp-interop/native-functions.md

 For example, the
 [std::to_string](https://en.cppreference.com/w/cpp/string/basic_string/to_string)
 function has many different overloads.
-Here, we specifically create `i` to be a `jank::i64`, so overload resolution can happen.
+Here, we specifically create `i` to be an `int`, so overload resolution can happen.

 ```clojure
 (defn -main [& args]